Yoneda Lemma for Simplicial Spaces: Complete Segal Spaces and Covariant Model Structure

 \begin{theone} Let $X$ be a simplicial space.
 Then the following adjunction

 is a Quillen adjunction.
-Here the left hand side has the induced CSS model structure (Definition \ref{Def Induced model structure}) and the right hand side has the covariant model structure.
-This implies that the covariant model structure is a localization of the CSS model structure. \end{theone} \begin{proof} Clearly it preserves cofibrations.
-Let $i:Y \to Z$ be a trivial CSS cofibration.
-Then, by Theorem \ref{The Covar invariant under CSS equiv}, we have following Quillen equivalence
+Here the left hand side has the induced CSS model structure (Definition \ref{prop:induced model structure}) and the right hand side has the covariant model structure.

+This implies that the covariant model structure over $X$ is a localization of the induced CSS model structure over $X$. \end{theone} \begin{proof} We want to prove that the left adjoint preserves cofibrations and trivial cofibrations.
+Clearly it preserves cofibrations as they are just the monomorphisms.
+Let $i: Y \to Z$ be a trivial CSS cofibration over $X$.
+Then, \cref{The Covar invariant under CSS equiv} gives us a Quillen equivalence

-Thus the map $i_!i^*Z \to Z$ is a covariant equivalence over $Z$.
-But $i_!i^*Z = Y$ which means that $i:Y \to Z$ is a covariant equivalence over $Z$.
-Thus $i$ is also a covariant equivalence over $X$ (Theorem \ref{The Base change covar}). \end{proof} \begin{remone} Note that we can use the same proofs with the contravariant model structure to show that the contravariant model structure is a localization of the CSS model structure as well. \end{remone} The result above has following very important corollary. \begin{corone} Every left (and right) fibration is a CSS fibration. \end{corone}
+Thus, in particular, the counit map $i_!i^*Z \to Z$ is a covariant equivalence over $Z$.
+However, we have $i_!i^*(\id_Z) = i: Y \to Z$, which means $i$ is a covariant equivalence over $Z$.
+Finally, by \cref{The Base change covar}, $i$ is also a covariant equivalence over $X$. \end{proof}

+\begin{remone} Note that we can use the same proofs with the contravariant model structure to show that the contravariant model structure is a localization of the CSS model structure as well. \end{remone} The result above has the following very important corollary. \begin{corone} Every left (and right) fibration is a CSS fibration. \end{corone}

-\begin{remone} This is also proven in \cite[Subsection 1.4]{dB16} but only for the case where the base is a Segal space.
-Lurie proves the same over an arbitrary simplicial set \cite[Theorem 3.1.5.1]{Lu09}, but relies on Cartesian fibrations and the straightening construction. \end{remone}
+\begin{remone} This result generalizes \cite[Subsection 1.4]{debrito2018leftfibration}, which proved that left fibrations over Segal spaces are CSS fibrations.
+Lurie proves the same result over an arbitrary simplicial set \cite[Theorem 3.1.5.1]{lurie2009htt}, but relies on the straightening construction. \end{remone}